lee-joseph-i/dietsana/README.md

 This was a solution that fixed some of my image assets from loading on heroku app, admittingly I do not understand this solution.

+Backlog: Currently, user login and signup are NOT case insensitive! therefore, you must be case-sensitive when attempting to sign in.